christian-vorhemus/autcar/docs/4_AutCar_General.md

     rc.close()
   ```

 With `rc = RemoteController()` we create a new RemoteController object.
-This object holds all the methods and properties we need to establish a connection between two car and the PC.
+This object holds all the methods and properties we need to establish a connection between the car and the PC.
 With `rc.listen()` we tell the car to listen for incoming commands.
 Since we don't want to just process one command, we wrap the code into a while loop to continuously fetch new commands from the socket.
 In this example we just allow two commands: Move the car forward or stop the car.

 Next we're going to write a simple script that allows users to enter commands on the command line which are then sent to the car: